Ryan-Tang2o2/geochemistry_mapping/readme.md

 This project processes CSV files to plot Cu and Co concentrations, generating images (TIFF) and shapefiles that can be used in GIS software like QGIS.

-In the description file, more information about the assumptions made during this process, discussions about the results, and the final outcomes can be found.
+In the `description.md file, more information about the assumptions made during this process, discussions about the results, and the final outcomes can be found.

 ## Directory Structure